NBA Trade Rumors: Nuggets Could Acquire Julius Randle For Gary Harris And 1st-Round Pick

 Randle is yet to be named an All-Star, but he would be an incredible addition to the Nuggets.
 His arrival in Denver would significantly improve their performance on both ends of the floor, giving them a very reliable third scoring option, monster rebounder, facilitator, and floor-spacer.
 This season, the 26-year-old power forward is averaging 22.1 points, 11.4 rebounds, and 7.4 assists while shooting 50.9 percent from the field and 40.7 percent from beyond the arc, per ESPN.

-With his current performance, it remains a big question mark if the Knicks have any plan of making Randle available on the trading block before the 2021 trade deadline.
-However, the former No. 7 overall pick would definitely be intrigued by the idea of playing for a legitimate title contender like the Nuggets.
+With his current performance, it remains to be seen if the Knicks plan to make Randle available on the trading block.
+However, the former No. 7 overall pick might be intrigued by the idea of playing for a legitimate title contender like the Nuggets.
 Unlike the Knicks, joining forces with Jokic and Murray in Denver would give him a realistic chance of competing for the championship this season.